harvard-dce/mh-opsworks/README.md

 storage](http://www.zadarastorage.com), for instance, please see "README.zadara.md".

-## Layer instance start order

-The "Storage" and "MySQL db" layers are started before all others.
-Once those layers report that they are "online", every other instance is started simultaneously.
-This will probably change, especially if/when we move to amazon efs storage.

-Instances are stopped in reverse layer definition order by "stack:instances:stop".

 ## Metrics, alarms, and notifications

 We add and remove SNS-linked cloudwatch alarms when an instance is stopped and